Australia’s High Court dismisses Russia’s bid for injunction to stop its embassy’s eviction

 Russia’s lawyer Elliot Hyde had argued that the Ambassador Alexey Pavlovsky would not have confidence in the integrity and security of a consular building already on the site if the embassy was not allowed to maintain possession until the challenge to the validity of the lease termination was decided.

-Elliot said a man who has been living on the site in a portable cabin at least since last week was a security guard.
+Elliot said a man who has been living on the site in a portable cabin at least since last week was a security guard protecting the compound.
 The man had been described in the media as a Russian diplomat.

+Prime Minister Anthony Albanese said he welcomed the High Court decision and expected the Russians to leave the site.

+“The court has made clear that there is no legal basis for a Russian presence to continue on the site at this time, and we expect the Russian Federation to act in accordance with the court’s ruling,” Albanese told reporters.